 Train Travel in Vietnam

-Trains are an efficient means of transportation when traveling through Vietnam, connecting tourists to the next region in their itinerary.
+Trains are an efficient means of transportation when travelling through Vietnam, connecting tourists to the next region in their itinerary.

 Visitors are encouraged to take the “tourist class” for the most comfortable journey, which includes a bed in a compartment of four people.
 Given the nature of the special tourist provision, it is likely you will come across other travellers with whom you can pass the time for part of the trip.
 You will also find a restaurant car and sometimes even a karaoke one!
 The modernisation of the trains and lines is underway, but travel remains slow for the time being.
 That said, it’s faster, safer and more comfortable than the bus.

 For shorter journeys, the SE and TN registered trains are a safe bet and rates are the same for foreigners and Vietnamese locals.
-If you go to Sapa, in northern Vietnam, you can take the train to Lao Cai from Hanoi and then finish by bus.
+If you would like to visit Northern Vietnam, you can board a train to Sapa from Hanoi.
 This line is one of the most beautiful in Vietnam and the sleeping cabins are a nice way of getting to your destination in Sapa.
-There is also a line connecting Hanoi to Haiphong, a major fishing port near Ha Long Bay where you can go for a Halong Bay cruise.
+There is also a line connecting Hanoi to Haiphong, a major fishing port near Ha Long Bay where you can enjoy a Halong Bay overnight cruise.

 In order to book your train tickets you have to go through an agency, so be wary of this if you are booking last minute.
 It’s recommended to book at least two days in advance to guarantee a ticket.
 It is also worth considering the length of journey for common train lines as this will need to be factored into your itinerary should you decide to take this method of transport: